gardener/etcd-backup-restore/doc/usage/garbage_collection.md

 2. **Limit-Based Policy**: This policy aims to keep the snapshot count under a specific limit, as determined by the configuration.
 The policy prioritizes retaining recent snapshots and eliminating older ones.
 You can configure this policy with the following flags: `--max-backups=10` and `--garbage-collection-policy='LimitBased'`.
 The garbage collection process under this policy unfolds as follows:

    - The most recent full snapshot and its associated delta snapshots are always retained, regardless of the `delta-snapshot-retention-period` setting.
 This is essential for potential data recovery.
+   - All delta snapshots that fall within the `delta-snapshot-retention-period` are preserved.
    - Full snapshots are retained up to the limit set in the configuration.
 Any full snapshots beyond this limit are removed.

 ## Retention Period for Delta Snapshots